-The ability to unblock Netflix and other streaming services is important.
+The ability of a VPN to unblock Netflix and other streaming services is important.
 One that can do those things and is fast enough to display HD video has a shot at the top of this category.

 Surfshark does it all, making it one of the best VPNs for Netflix.
 Officially, Surfshark supports about 17 different Netflix libraries around the world, including all of the most popular regions, such as the US, UK, Canada, and more.
 Below we are streaming UK Netflix through a Surfshark server in London:

-IPVanish provides good security against leaking your IP address, but server speeds were bad.
-Additionally, there are some concerns about IPVanish being in the US, which is home to some of the harshest copyright violation laws we’ve seen.
+IPVanish provides good security against leaking your IP address, and has generally very good download speeds.
+But you do need to keep in mind that IPVanish is based in the US, which is home to some of the harshest copyright violation laws we’ve seen.

 Netflix, streaming, and torrenting winner: Surfshark

-Surfshark has a reputation for being a reliable service, and was reliable during out testing.
+Surfshark has a reputation for being a reliable service, and it was certainly reliable during our testing.
 And if you do have a problem or question, customer support is always available through their responsive 24/7 live chat system.
 We contacted them several times during our testing.
 The Surfshark team was always fast and helpful.

-IPVanish functioned reliably during out testing.
+IPVanish functioned reliably during our testing.
 They also offer 24/7 live chat support.
-During our testing of this service, the support team was competent, although we sometimes had to wait 5+ minutes to be connected to a chat representative.
+Their support team was competent, although we sometimes waited 5+ minutes to be connected to a chat representative.

 Now let’s compare this to Surfshark.

-Surfshark won every category in this IPVanish vs Surfshark comparison.
-It is clearly the better product, and also offers a better value.
-In fact, we consider it to be one of the best VPN services in the world.
+Surfshark won every category in this comparison except two.
+That is not surprising since we consider it to be one of the best VPN services in the world.

-This wraps up our comparison of Surfshark and IPVanish.
-If you want to give Surfshark a try, be sure to get the best deal with the coupon below.
-And remember you also have 30 days to test out the service risk free.
+If you want to give Surfshark a try, you’ll get the best deal with the coupon below.
+Remember you have 30 days to test the service risk-free.

 If you want to give IPVanish a try, use the discount coupon below for the best possible price.